vnmr/ss/README.md

 ## Pricing

-We work with you on design, volume quantiy, and pricing from single samples to millions of unitsin mass production.
+We work with you on design, volume quantity, and pricing from single samples to millions of unit mass production units.

 | |
 | [Text](sms:+14158123326) or [Email](mailto:info@substep.xyz) your requirements.
 Get started now. |